adwaitjog/mafia/README.md

 2. Make sure, you have the following three files located in your benchmark folder. gpgpusim.config , gpuwattch_gtx480.xml, config_fermi_islip.icnt

-3. Our framework has 4 modes:
+3. Our framework has 4 modes.
 	Single application with entire system : Executes single application by using entire SMs Single application: Executes single application based on number of allocated SMs 2-application : Executes 2 application together